Romy Madley Croft

-Romy Madley Croft (born 18 August 1989) who releases solo music as Romy, is an English musician.
-She is the guitarist and co-vocalist of the xx, and she released a solo album, Mid Air, in 2023, which peaked at No. 15 on the UK Albums Chart.
+Romy Madley Croft (/ˈrɒmiː/ ROM-ee, born 18 August 1989), who releases solo music as Romy, is an English musician.
+She is the guitarist and co-vocalist of the xx, who won the Mercury Music Prize.
+In 2023, she released her first solo album, Mid Air, which peaked at No.15 on the UK Albums Chart.
 She was nominated for the Brit Award for British Dance Act at the 2024 Brit Awards.

-Biography
+Early life

-The only child of a teacher mother and a librarian father, Romy grew up in Putney.
-Her mother died when she was 11.
-Her father died nine years later.
+The only child of a primary school teacher mother and a father who worked in a library, Romy grew up in Putney.
+Her mother died when she was 11 of a brain haemorrhage.
+Her father died nine years later from complications due to alcoholism.
+Romy describes these events saying: "It's been horrible, but it's made me who I am and made me stronger.
+I think I take that experience with me."